Everyone ends up in Florida sooner or later it seems, and monarch butterflies are no different.

 This miraculous migration is celebrated in an annual Monarch Butterfly Festival at the St. Marks National Wildlife Refuge in picturesque St. Marks, Florida, a half hour south of Tallahassee.

-Admission to the Monarch Butterfly Festival is free but it’s $5 to enter the refuge.
-Here’s information from Florida Rambler about the refuge.
+Admission to the Monarch Butterfly Festival is free.
+There’s a modest $5 fee to enter the refuge.
+Read more about the refuge.

 Monarch butterflies have experienced a dramatic decline in population in the last two decades.
 While monarch butterflies are found across the United States, according to the U.S. Fish Wildlife Service, their numbers have declined by 90 percent because of loss of habitat due to agricultural practices, development and cropland conversion.